 Pre-trade (shot) focus will determine your thoughts, those internal voices, that will in turn determine how well you execute to consistently create a high-probability of positive outcomes.
-What are your internal voices just prior to execution of a trade (shot)?
+What are your internal voices just prior to the execution of a trade (shot)?

 “Golf is the closest game to the game we call life.
 You get bad breaks from good shots; you get good breaks from bad shots.” – Bobby Jones winner of 4 Majors in a calendar year, a Grand Slam.

 A poor outcome from following your process is not a mistake, that is, not failure.
 A good outcome from not following your process is a mistake.
 This means that failure is not defined by a single outcome being negative – because a negative outcome can be caused by things out of your control.

 Reframe failure to define it by whether you followed your pre-defined process, or not.
 And, at a deeper level, how well you followed the process.
 That is, the variables measured are only the ones over which you have control.